pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

 All of these terms are implemented natively in a functional programming language like Haskell.
 We will now use that implementation and see if we can make some interesting programs with it.

 ## JavaScript representation
 We will use JavaScript as a reference implementation, since it is an untyped language with native support for the λ-calculus.
-The benefit of JavaScript being untyped is that as our functions become more complex, we do not run into trouble with the automatic type interference system of for example Haskell.
+The benefit of JavaScript being untyped is that as our functions become more complex, we do not run into trouble with the automatic type interference system, like we would in a language like Haskell.

 This implementation draws heavily from other sources[<sup>[2]</sup>][computerphile] [<sup>[3]</sup>][klipse] [<sup>[5]</sup>][iitk], but has been ported to JavaScript.
 The syntax is somewhat different from the mathematical notation, which is shown here:
 ```javascript